What is Dry Needling?

 During dry needling, a skilled physical therapist inserts several filiform needles into your skin.
 Filiform needles are fine, short, needles that do not inject fluid into the body.
 That’s why the term “dry” is used.

 Our Physical Therapist will place the needles in “trigger points” in your muscle or tissue.
 A trigger point is a taught band of skeletal muscle located within a larger muscle that can cause pain or discomfort in different parts of your body.
-Dry needling is also sometimes called intramuscular stimulation.
+This technique is also sometimes called intramuscular stimulation.
 The points are areas of knotted or tense tissue.

 Does Dry Needling hurt?